heavyind/vue-bi18n/README.md

 ## Configuration

-The basic configuration object looks like the following:
+The default configuration object looks like this:
 ```
 { store: null
   languages: [],